-All affected employees will receive notice at least thirty (30) calendar days prior to the effective date of a layoff.

-The Department or Division head, or designee, must send a copy of the layoff notice, the list of affected employees, and the most recent Department or Division seniority calculations to the DHRM.

-If there are options for employees to transfer or voluntarily demote into another position, the Department or Division head, or designee, must clearly state such to the employees and identify the positions and locations where an employee has a right to displace another employee.
+- 22.4.1 All affected officers will receive notice at least thirty (30) calendar days prior to the effective date of a layoff. - 22.4.2 The Department/Division head, or designee, must send a copy of the layoff notice, the list of affected officers, and the most recent Department/Division seniority calculations to the DHRM. - 22.4.3 If there are options for officers to transfer or voluntarily demote into another position, the Department/Division head, or designee, must

-An employee must make their choice in writing to transfer, voluntarily demote, or be laid off within four (4) working days after they have been noticed of their layoff choices.
+- clearly state such to the officers and identify the positions and locations where an officer has a right to displace another officer. - An officer must make their choice in writing to transfer, voluntarily demote, or be laid off within four (4) working days after they have been notified of their layoff choices.